Rhapsod/sapienz/README.md

 * This implementation has been tested with Android 4.4, running on Ubuntu 14.04 and Mac OS 10.10
 * If measure statement coverage for open-sourced apps, the subjects need to be processed to support EMMA instrumentation:
 (Please refer to Dynodroid https://code.google.com/archive/p/dyno-droid/)
-* This version is ready for emulators.
+* This version is only for emulators running on a physical PC.
-It also supports real devices, you may need to adapt related code for your specific devices.

 ## Contact